nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Adds or updates a grade for the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - `TEST_NAME` refers to the name of the test (e.g. Midterm Exam).
 The test name will be automatically converted to lowercase.
 - `SCORE` refers to the score obtained by the person, which must be between 0 and 100 inclusive.
-- `WEIGHTAGE` refers to the weightage of the test in percentage, which must be greater than 0 and less than or equal to 100.
+- `WEIGHTAGE` refers to the weightage of the test in percentage, which must be between 0 and 100 inclusive.
+Weightages of 0 are allowed for tests that are formative in nature.
 - If a grade with the same `TEST_NAME` exists, it will be updated with the new `SCORE` and `WEIGHTAGE`.

 Examples: